kesav38/maven-web-application/README.md

   We are updating the same file "maven.yml" in local repo to avoid the multiple triggers and this file saved in same path ".github/workflows/maven.yml" in local repository in laptop we can see in the above figure.

-## (b) Code Quality Analysis: (we are  follwing this step for security best pratices)
+## (b) Code Quality Analysis: (we are  follwing this step for security best pratices):

 * To analyse the Quality of the code which we have, here we are going to use code quality tool called "Sonarqube".

-* ## It finds the Vulnerabilities, code smells, bugs of the code and these were extracted and scanned by the "Quality profiles" and "Quality gates" of Sonarqube.
+* #### It finds the Vulnerabilities, code smells, bugs of the code and these were extracted and scanned by the "Quality profiles" and "Quality gates" of Sonarqube.

-* Pre-requisite is need to have SonarQube installed server.Follow the Sonarqube Official docs for Sonarqube server setup https://docs.sonarsource.com/sonarqube/9.9/setup-and-upgrade/install-the-server/\
+* Pre-requisite is need to have SonarQube installed server.

+* Follow the Sonarqube Official docs for Sonarqube server setup https://docs.sonarsource.com/sonarqube/9.9/setup-and-upgrade/install-the-server/\

-execute this command to prepare this Sonar code quality report for Java Src code.
+execute the following command to prepare this Sonar code quality report for Java Src code.

       mvn sonar:sonar --file pom.xml -Dsonar.host.url=<sonar-server_url> -Dsonar.login=<soanr-server-token>